 BA History, McGill University

 Mr. Havumaki holds an MA in Applied Economics from the University of Massachusetts, where he received the Arthur MacEwan Award for Excellence in Political Economy, and a BA from McGill University.
-His graduate thesis research focused on hybrid energy system design in Mauritius, investigating economic and technical prospects for storage hydropower under a full-decarbonization constraint.
-He also co-authored a benefit-cost analysis primer for the World Bank entitled “World Bank Water Management, Sanitation, and Conservation Projects in Developing Countries: A Guide to Cost-Benefit Analysis.”
+His graduate thesis research, reflected in a 2019 article in Energy Policy, focused on hybrid energy system design in Mauritius and entailed investigating economic and technical prospects for storage hydropower under a full-decarbonization constraint.
+Mr. Havumaki also co-authored a benefit-cost analysis primer for the World Bank entitled “World Bank Water Management, Sanitation, and Conservation Projects in Developing Countries: A Guide to Cost-Benefit Analysis.”